Ernie Freeman: Career

 In 1935, he began playing in local Cleveland area nightclubs, and also formed a classical music trio for local social functions with his father and his sister Evelyn.
 Around 1939, he and Evelyn formed a new band, The Evelyn Freeman Swing Band, with fellow teenagers from Cleveland Central High School.
 Evelyn played piano, while Ernie played saxophone and also began writing arrangements for the band.
 The band began a regular engagement at the Circle Ballroom in Cleveland, and broadcast shows for WHK radio station.
 In 1942, most of the band, apart from Evelyn, joined the US Navy together, and became the first all-black Navy Band, called The Gobs of Swing with Ernie as its leader.

-After leaving the Navy in 1945 Ernie entered the Cleveland Institute of Music, from which he graduated with a BA degree.
+After leaving the navy in 1945, Freeman entered the Cleveland Institute of Music, from which he graduated with a BA degree.
 In 1946 he moved with his family to Los Angeles, to attend the University of Southern California where he received his master's degree in music composition.
 In Los Angeles, he played in clubs, accompanying Dinah Washington and Dorothy Dandridge among others, as well as recording under his own name for the Mambo label.
 After a spell as arranger for Woody Herman he joined the Ernie Fields Orchestra, playing the piano.
 Other members of the band included saxophonists Earl Bostic and Plas Johnson, guitarist René Hall, and drummer Earl Palmer.
 In 1951 Freeman also began playing with the Billy Hadnott Sextet, but left in 1954 to form his own combo with Johnson, Palmer and guitarist Irving Ashby.
 In 1955 they released their first record, "No No Baby" on the Middle-Tone label.
 They also recorded with a vocal group, the Voices, who included Bobby Byrd and Earl Nelson of the Hollywood Flames (later Bob & Earl).

 Freeman played on numerous early rock and R&B sessions in Los Angeles, California, in the 1950s, particularly on the Specialty, Modern, and Aladdin labels, as well as for white artists such as Duane Eddy and Bobby Vee.
 He played piano on the Platters' "The Great Pretender" in 1955, and began releasing a number of instrumental records of his own, at first on Cash Records.
-These included "Jivin' Around" (#5 on the R&B chart in 1956).
+These included "Jivin' Around" (No. 5 on the R&B chart in 1956).
 In 1956 the Ernie Freeman Combo and the Platters appeared in Columbia Pictures' Rock Around The Clock introduced by Alan Freed.
 In the same year he was signed by Imperial Records, where he released 29 singles and seven LPs over the next seven years.
-His first single for the label was "Lost Dreams", which reached #7 on the R&B chart.
-His cover version of Bill Justis' "Raunchy", his biggest solo success, reached #4 on the pop chart and #1 on the R&B chart in 1957.
-He returned to the charts in 1958, when his version of "Indian Love Call" reached #58 on the Billboard pop chart.
+His first single for the label was "Lost Dreams", which reached No. 7 on the R&B chart.
+His cover version of Bill Justis' "Raunchy", his biggest solo success, reached No. 4 on the pop chart and No. 1 on the R&B chart in 1957.
+He returned to the charts in 1958, when his version of "Indian Love Call" reached No. 58 on the Billboard pop chart.